Financial Accounting Manual

 - Determination of a loss allowance for loans for which the Bank concluded that a loss is probable.

-- On a quarterly basis, the Bank should submit its evaluation of loan loss, and relevant supporting documentation to RBOPS Accounting Policy and Operations Section on the 15th of the month following quarter-end, or the next business day if the 15th is a weekend or holiday.
+- Each Bank should submit its fourth quarter (December 31) loan loss evaluation and the relevant supporting documentation to RBOPS Accounting Policy and Operations Section by January 20th or the next business day.
 The analysis should be prepared in a format acceptable to the RBOPS Accounting Policy and Operations Section.

 Primary, Secondary, and Seasonal Credit; Term Auction Facility Lending; and Emergency Credit